 Internet congestion between your site and an ad network which happens occasionally can cause timeouts and slow ad serving.
 It’s best to stop running them or limit their use as much as possible once you identify the ad network that causes slow page loads.

 As much as possible, it’s best to keep file sizes below 600kb.
-You can use image editor to resize images or converting an optimized format such as JPEG.
-You might want to install plugin that will automatically resize images.
-Bottom line on this is, the smaller the file size, the faster it loads.
+You can use the image editor to resize images or converting an optimized format such as JPEG.
+You might want to install a plugin that will automatically resize images.
+The bottom line on this is, the smaller the file size, the faster it loads.